aws-samples/aws-stm32-ml-at-edge-accelerator/README.md

 1. When finished click `Disconnect` on top right corner

 **Note**
-if installing on a Mac make sure you run the following command before installing to give it exec permission `sudo xattr -cr ~/SetupSTM32CubeProgrammer-macos.app`
+If you face any issue with device, try clicking on `Full chip erase` and re-program

-Once flashed if you are still connected to the device using the command `screen /dev/tty.usbmodem103 115200`, you should see the device starting to log sound class detected from sensors.
+Once flashed if you are still connected to the device using the screen command i.e. `screen /dev/tty.usbmodem103 115200`, you should see the device starting to log sound class detected from sensors.

 ## Iot

 Our device should be publishing MQTT messages now.
-If you go to AWS IoT console page and open MQTT test client, type the device name in the filter and subscribe.
-You will see the messages coming in.
+If you go to AWS IoT console page and open MQTT test client, type the following in the filter `<Device_Name>/mic_sensor_data` and subscribe.
+You will see the messages coming in from this device.

 These messages are streamed and stored into Amazon Timestream.
 Which will then be used as a datasource for Grafana to visualise it.